weikailin/cs3120-toc/syllabus.md

  -->

 ### Exams
-We will have the following exams in the semester:
+We will have the following exams in the semester.
+We count the best 3 out of 4 midterms.

 - **Midterm 0**: In class, **Tuesday, Feb 3, 2026**.
 - **Midterm 1**: In class, **Tuesday, Feb 24, 2026**.